Ensuring Early Recovery Turns Into Lasting Recovery.

 Continuing to be a valued and trusted communal partner by changing the narrative on recovery housing.
 Instilling hope, cultivating holistic transformation, and nurturing long-term recovery.

-Matt is the Executive Director and Co-Founder of the Jacob Edward Walls Foundation which serves and restores those suffering from addiction, along with the mental health issues that stem from substance abuse.
+Matthew A Walls has over 20 years of worked & lived experience in the world of chemical dependency - substance abuse & Mental Health.
+Matthew serves as the Executive Director and Co-Founder of the Jacob Edward Walls Foundation (JacobsWay) which serves and restores those suffering from addiction, along with the mental health issues that stem from substance abuse.
+JacobsWay is ORH Certified and has been operating Recovery Housing for over 10+ years.

-Matt is driven by the belief that humanity is better together and authentic, holistic communities help us better individually find the fundamental balance and rhythm to life.
+Matt is driven by the belief that humanity is better together, and authentic holistic communities help us better individually find the fundamental balance and rhythm to life.
+JacobsWay client and familial-focused beliefs help us provide safe, structured, and authentic living spaces, practices, and programs for our residents.

-He loves nature and is an avid outdoorsman.
-Matt has a strong faith in a Christian centered belief system and recognizes the importance of spiritual healing as part of the holistic restoration offered in JacobsWay sober living homes.
+Matthew loves nature, eating great food, and is an avid outdoorsman.
+Matt has a strong and centered enlightenment belief system and recognizes the importance of spiritual healing as part of the holistic restoration offered in JacobsWay recovery homes.

 Jacob Edward Walls was born May 6, 1994, the youngest of four siblings and three step-siblings, though all were his brothers and sisters.
 Jake was a normal kid who grew into a normal teenager.